-The LGA contains a number of reasonably large towns, rather than being centred on a single urban area, and many of its residents work in the Sydney metropolitan area.
+Other relevant factors Social and community context The LGA contains a number of reasonably large towns, rather than being centred on a single urban area, and many of its residents work in the Sydney metropolitan area.
 Nevertheless, the geographical characteristics of the LGA make it distinct.

-While there is no evidence of community consultation about the CIP, the council notes its consultation with the community about the 2013-2014 'Resourcing Strategy' (the CIP's antecedent).

-There were no submissions received in relation to Blue Mountains' proposal.
+Community consultation While there is no evidence of community consultation about the CIP, the council notes its consultation with the community about the 2013-2014 'Resourcing Strategy' (the CIP's antecedent).
+Water and/or sewer The council does not have a water/sewer business.
+Submissions There were no submissions received in relation to Blue Mountains' proposal.